Seven Coloured Earths: Name

 The name "Seven Coloured Earth(s)" is a descriptive—rather than an official—name.
 Sources report many variations of this name, including "Chamarel Seven Coloured Earths", "Chamarel Coloured Earth(s)", "Coloured Earth", and Terres des Sept Couleurs in French.

 Phenomenon

 This phenomenon can also be observed, on a smaller scale, if one takes a handful of sands of different colours and mixes them together, as they'll eventually separate into a layered spectrum.

 Tourism

 The place has become one of Mauritius' main tourist attractions since the 1960s.
-Nowadays, the dunes are protected by a wooden fence and visitors are not allowed to climb on them, although they can look at the scenery from observation outposts placed along the fence.
+The dunes are protected by a wooden fence and visitors are not allowed to climb on them, although they can look at the scenery from observation outposts placed along the fence.
 Curio shops in the area sell small test-tubes filled up with the coloured earths.